Student Placement Information

 I first came to Southern Youth and Family Services (SYFS) in 2006 on my international placement for my Degree in Community Youth Work in which I was studying at the University of Ulster Jordanstown, Northern Ireland.

 The University had created links with Southern Youth and Family Services a few years before my placement and have continued this strong link with a number of students visiting the organisation each year, broadening their understanding and practise when working with young people in disadvantaged situations.

 During my 3 months at SYFS I experienced working in both the residential and outreach services which helped me gain an understanding of the wide spectrum of services that Southern Youth and Family Services provided at that time.
 I gained a lot of vital experience in one-on-one case management and learnt a different side to youth work than I was accustomed too back home, making me think out side of the box and challenge myself to do something different.

-Now 3 years later I have completed my degree and have return to Southern Youth and Family Services and taken up a full time position at Link Inn one of the medium term residential services.
-I have learnt so much since returning to Southern Youth and Family Service, and with the organisation growing and expanding constantly there is a so much more to learn and more areas to explore to help improve my practise and knowledge of working with disadvantaged young people.
+Now 3 years later I have completed my degree and have returned to Southern Youth and Family Services to take up a full time position at Link Inn one of the medium term residential services.
+I have learnt so much since returning to Southern Youth and Family Services, and with the organisation growing and expanding constantly there is a so much more to learn and more areas to explore to help improve my practise and knowledge of working with disadvantaged young people.